suhanree/tweet-hashtag-graph-analysis/README.md

 memory is limited.

 ## Final remarks
-Frankly I have past experience on building graph classes, and I have implemented indexed priority queues before, even though they were all written in C++.
+I have past experience on building graph classes, and I have implemented indexed priority queues before, even though they were all written in C++.
 Hence, for the classes I implemented in this problem, I mostly rewrote C++ codes